 Beat the Heat

-COOL FOODS The beginning of summer is the perfect time to shift from a steady diet of mostly cooked foods to one that includes more salads and raw fruits.
+The beginning of summer is the perfect time to shift from a steady diet of mostly cooked foods to one that includes more greens and raw fruits and veggies.
 As summer's fiery pitta dosha starts to dominate, you might notice your digestive fire overheating, sparking symptoms like acid indigestion.
 To maintain a serene stomach, cut back on spicy, sour, and salty foods—nix the nachos, pickles, and chips.
 Nourish yourself with fresh, pitta-calming astringent foods (apples, buckwheat, and quinoa) and bitters (like artichokes, cucumbers, and dandelion greens).
 In recipes and drinks, replace (sour) lemon juice with (bitter) lime to quell excess heat in your system.

 When was the last time you got through summer without drinking at least one glass of iced tea?
 The season doesn't feel the same without it.
 With pitta-harmonizing herbs, you can make your tea tastier and healthier.
 Try a mix of dried, organic peppermint, fennel, and gotu kola.
 Strain the mixture, then stir in some stevia powder (a natural sweetener) or raw sugar—not honey, which can heat you up—and serve lightly chilled.
 With a little care and attention, your transition from the exuberance of spring into the ease of summer will be smooth and balanced.

 Popular Ayurveda Articles